pdf-raku/PDF-Class-raku/README.md

 # PDF::Class

-PDF::Class rovides a set of roles and classes that map to the internal structure of PDF documents; the aim being to make it easier to read, write and validate PDF files.
+PDF::Class provides a set of roles and classes that map to the internal structure of PDF documents; the aim being to make it easier to read, write and validate PDF files.

 It assists with the construction of valid PDF documents, providing type-checking and the sometimes finicky serialization rules regarding objects.